-u/AnEmojipastaBot was a Reddit bot inspired by the very memey subreddit r/emojipasta.
+u/AnEmojipastaBot was a Reddit bot inspired by r/emojipasta.
 The idea was simple: turn the comments of other users into emojipasta, on request.
-An example:

-It was fun while it lasted, though, and rather than let the code (which generates rather good emojipasta) go to waste, I recently resurrected it as a web app.
+It was fun while it lasted, however, and rather than let the code go to waste, I recently resurrected it as a web app.

-I wrote a script to download a few thousand comments off r/emojipasta, keeping track of which words appeared beside which emojis.
-The bot broke up comments into chunks of text and emojis were inserted randomly between the chunks using the word->emoji "mappings" from r/emojipasta, with a maximum of 2 emojis after each chunk.
+For the interested, here's a brief description of how it worked (and how it still works in the web app).
+I wrote a script to download a few thousand comments off r/emojipasta.
+These were used to create "mappings" from words to the emojis that tend to appear beside them.
+When it was summoned, the bot broke up comments into chunks of text and emojis were inserted randomly between the chunks using the word->emoji mappings, with a maximum of 2 emojis after each chunk.
 Only the alphanumeric prefix of each chunk of text was considered, so that "I'll" would give the same emoji mappings as "I".